gnif/LookingGlass/doc/usage.rst

 system load and lower latency capture, and does not suffer from the mouse motion stutter issues that DXGI suffers from.

-To enable it's usage use the following configuration in the ``looking-glass-host.ini`` file:
+To enable its usage use the following configuration in the ``looking-glass-host.ini`` file:

 .. code:: ini